-

 Q: What is the schedule for the program?

-Students will spend each of the five days (July 31st – August 4th) on the Midwestern University campus in Downers Grove.
+Students will spend each of the five days (July 17th - 21st) on the Midwestern University campus in Downers Grove.
 Each day will be filled with various fun activities that will help students learn more about a career in pharmacy.
-For details, the Program Schedule will likely be available shortly before the program begins.
+For details, here is the Draft Schedule of Program Activities.

 Q: How does the student get to campus?